-Every decision of the WCH&SB must be based on the merits and justice of the case.
-This means decision-makers must take into account all facts and circumstances relating to the case, as well as all relevant WCH&SB policies and provisions of the Workers' Compensation Act (the Act).
+Every decision of the Yukon Workers' Compensation Health and Safety Board (YWCHSB) must be based on the merits and justice of the case.
+This means decision-makers must take into account all facts and circumstances relating to the case, as well as all relevant YWCHSB policies and provisions of the Workers' Compensation Act S.Y.
+2008 (the "Act").

-The Act discusses the presumption of work relatedness ("the presumption").
-If a disability arises out of or in the course of a worker's employment, the disability is presumed to be work related unless the contrary is shown (see Part B).
+The Act discusses the presumption of work-relatedness ("the presumption").
+If an injury arises out of or in the course of a worker's employment, the injury is presumed to be work-related unless the contrary is shown (see "The Presumption of Work-relatedness").

 Decision-makers must assess and weigh all relevant evidence.
-Where there is doubt on an issue and the disputed possibilities are evenly balanced, the issue must be resolved in favour of the worker, or dependant of a deceased worker.
+Where there is doubt on an issue and the disputed possibilities are evenly balanced, the issue must be resolved in favour of the worker, or dependent of a deceased worker.